jamesisaac/react-native-background-task/README.md

     - **`BackgroundTask.UNAVAILABLE_RESTRICTED`**: - Background updates
       unavailable and can't be enabled by the user (e.g. parental controls).

-## Caveats
+## Limitations

-- The exact timings of tasks are unpredictable (depends on device sleep state etc.), and cannot be more frequent than every 15 minutes.
-This library should only be used for tasks that can have inexact timing, such as the periodic background syncing of data.
+- The exact timings of tasks are unpredictable (both iOS and Android use black- box algorithms depending on factors like device sleep state etc.), and cannot be made more frequent than every 15 minutes.
+This library should only be used for tasks that are an incremental feature, and can have inexact timing, such as the periodic background syncing of data, and you should be prepared for the case that background task never fires at all.

 Android: